 New testing protocols:

-- Regular testing will occur among the residential cohort each week on Mondays and Tuesdays.
+- Weekly testing will occur among the residential cohort on Mondays and Tuesdays.
 You will be notified by Residence Life with details for each round of testing.

-- At this time, the College does not plan to require quarantine after testing begins on Monday.
+- At this time, the College does not plan to quarantine students immediately after testing.
 This will be evaluated regularly based upon test results, compliance with the Student Health Agreement, regular monitoring/reporting of health checks through Medicat, etc. You will be updated if there are any changes to the status of campus life in relation to quarantine or limited outside hours.

 Mask and face covering reminders:

-- When outside: While the weather is still nice, we encourage students to get outside to gather in open grassy areas or the tents, when not in class session.
-As with inside, masks and physical distancing are required.
-If you are exercising – running, playing tennis, etc, masks are not required.
+- When outside: We encourage students to get outside to gather in open grassy areas or the tents, when the weather is nice.
+Masks and physical distancing still are required outside.
+If you are exercising – running, playing tennis, etc., masks are not required.
 However, you should carry one with you in the event that you are not able to maintain 6 feet of distance, and put it back on when you stop exercising.